dotnet/docs/docs/framework/debug-trace-profile/diagnosing-errors-with-managed-debugging-assistants.md

 If there are conflicting settings, the most recent settings override previous settings:

-- `COMPLUS_MDA=0` disables all MDAs, including those implicitly enabled under a debugger.
+- `DOTNET_MDA=0` disables all MDAs, including those implicitly enabled under a debugger.

-- `COMPLUS_MDA=gcUnmanagedToManaged` enables `gcUnmanagedToManaged` in addition to any MDAs that are implicitly enabled under a debugger.
+- `DOTNET_MDA=gcUnmanagedToManaged` enables `gcUnmanagedToManaged` in addition to any MDAs that are implicitly enabled under a debugger.

-- `COMPLUS_MDA=0;gcUnmanagedToManaged` enables `gcUnmanagedToManaged` but disables MDAs that would otherwise be implicitly enabled under a debugger.
+- `DOTNET_MDA=0;gcUnmanagedToManaged` enables `gcUnmanagedToManaged` but disables MDAs that would otherwise be implicitly enabled under a debugger.

 ### Application-Specific Configuration Settings

 You can enable, disable, and configure some assistants individually in the MDA configuration file for the application.
-To enable the use of an application configuration file for configuring MDAs, either the MDA registry key or the COMPLUS_MDA environment variable must be set.
+To enable the use of an application configuration file for configuring MDAs, either the MDA registry key or the DOTNET_MDA environment variable must be set.
 The application configuration file is typically located in the same directory as the application's executable (.exe) file.
 The file name takes the form *ApplicationName*.mda.config; for example, notepad.exe.mda.config.
 Assistants that are enabled in the application configuration file may have attributes or elements specifically designed to control that assistant's behavior.

 The following example shows how to enable and configure the [marshaling](marshaling-mda.md):